achingbrain/electron-adventure/exercises/hello_world/problem.md

 To finish this exercise, open `/src/index.html` and create a button with the id 'my-first-button' which when clicked shows the text 'Electron is great' in an element with the id 'my-first-text'.

+## Verify

-Once you have done this, package your application and verify your steps from the `my-first-app` directory:
+Once you have done this, package your application and verify your steps from the `chatr` directory:

 ```
 $ npm run package